maxhbr/LDBcollector/md/QPL-1.0.md

 Comments on (easy) usability
 ----------------------------

--   **↑**Is OSI Approved (source:
+-   **↑**“Is OSI Approved” (source:
     [SPDX](https://spdx.org/licenses/QPL-1.0.html "SPDX"))

--   Per SPDX.org, this license is OSI certified. (source:
+-   “Per SPDX.org, this license is OSI certified.” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/qpl-1.0.yml "Scancode"))

--   The QPL is not GPL-compatible, which, regardless of one's opinion about the license's DFSG-freeness, poses a major practical problem for any code licensed under the QPL that is reused elsewhere in conjunction with code under the GNU GPL.
+-   “The QPL is not GPL-compatible, which, regardless of one's opinion about the license's DFSG-freeness, poses a major practical problem for any code licensed under the QPL that is reused elsewhere in conjunction with code under the GNU GPL.
 This makes the QPL alone a